KhumboPute/bash_miniproject/README.md

 ## Challenges and Solutions

-[TODO: Document any challenges you faced and how you solved them.
-This shows your problem-solving process.
-Example:]

 **Challenge 1**: I did'nt know the type of backup file for the editor I used (Nano) **Solution**: I went online and found out that if you enable the back up option when opening nano using a flag -f, it creates a backup file starting with a .filename~, so I added it in the gitignore file.

 **Challenge 2**: After pushing my repository, git online wasn't showing the folders for results and scripts **Solution**: I went on google, apparently its a problem if the directories are empty, so the solution suggested was to create a .gitkeep file in each of the folders and I also used the flag -f to override the gitignore for the results directory.

+**Challenge 3**: Making comparisons using floats which is different from integers **Solution**: I googled the syntax for working with float when dealing with coverage

+**Challenge**: Handling errors using if statements **Solution**: I googled the structure then replaced the variables with  what I wanted
 ---

 ## What I Learned

-[TODO: Write a brief reflection (3-5 sentences) about what you learned from this project.
-Consider:]
-- New bash commands or concepts you learned
+- New bash commands or concepts you learned: Using command line arguments in scripts
-- How command-line tools can be useful for bioinformatics
+- How command-line tools can be useful for bioinformatics : Command line can help in dealing with large files
-- Any insights about version control with Git
+- Any insights about version control with Git : I can make changes in my files while keeping the originals
-- How this project relates to your research interests
+- How this project relates to your research interests: Probably I will deal with files from databases

 ---